CoolProp/CoolProp/Web/coolprop/wrappers/Julia/index.rst

 .. warning::

-    For now, only 64-bit architectures are supported, and you need Julia version >= 0.4
+    For now, only 64-bit architectures are supported.

 Download a precompiled shared library appropriate to the computer you are using from :sfdownloads:`sourceforge <shared_library>` or the development version from :sfnightly:`the nightly snapshots <shared_library>`.